neonexus/streamer-toolkit/README.md

 this: ![StreamLabs OAuth Screen](https://raw.githubusercontent.com/neonexus/streamer-toolkit/master/assets/docs/StreamLabs%20OAuth.png)
 2. After clicking the approve button, if your redirect URI is setup correctly, you should be sent back to a page on this server.
 It will display your StreamLabs token to be used in `config/local.js`, but it will only do it once.
 You'll have to start over with `!aurl` otherwise.
-3. Now that the token is saved in your `config/local.js` file, test out `!tokens`.
+3. Now that the token is saved in your `config/local.js` file, test out `!points`.
 It should display how many loyalty points you have on your channel.
 Don't have any?
 Use `!give @MYUSER 100` to give your self some.
 4. Roll those `!dice`!